shubdhingra/editor/README.md

 Due to the time constraint, this application only caters the most basic needs of a publishing house.
 But the scope of this application is much broader and needs to be expanded further by implementing below features as future plan :
 1. Another filter based on period/publishing date needs be added while fetching the articles.
 2. Security aspects needs to be added by allowing rescticted access or scope based access only using JWT tokens.
-3.As per now, basic required test cases have been implemented, which can be extended to cover entire code base.
+3. As per now, basic required test cases have been implemented, which can be extended to cover entire code base.

 #### Project Documentation:
 1. Swagger Documentation - This document will provide a detailed information about the various APIs being provided as various features in this application.